Here is our list of the top causes of employee turnover.

 What are the main causes of staff turnover?

 The four main causes of turnover are lack of growth and progression, inefficient management, inadequate compensation, and poor workplace culture.
+These reasons for staff leaving are present at many organizations around the world.

 Why might an organization have high turnover levels?